LallieDragon/trivia-with-react/README.md

 - The players are made up of two teams.
 Team one will always begin.
 - The active team picks a category and attempts to answer the question.
 - If answered correctly, 100 points will be added to the active team's score.
-The current team will not change until a question is answered incorrectly.
+- The current team will not change until a question is answered incorrectly.
+- The game is over when one team has reached 700 points.

 ## The Code